Temple of Philae Sound & Light Show - Photo 1

 This activity includes pickup from hotels, hostels, and apartments in Aswan City.

-If your hotel or boat is on one of the following islands, we'll pick you up at the designated meeting points:
+If your accommodation is on one of the islands of Aswan, we'll pick you up at the following meeting points:

 West Aswan Island: pickup at the West Bank Ferry Terminal.Elephantine Island: pickup at the KFC restaurant in Kornish Al Nile or Telecom Egypt Office on El Sadat Road.Suhil Island: pickup at the West Bank Ferry Terminal.

-If your hotel or boat is not in the city center or on the listed islands, you will need to go to one of the meeting points mentioned above.
+If your hotel or boat is neither in the city center nor on the islands mentioned, you will need to go to one of the designated meeting points.

 Included